treolabs/treopim/docs/en/user-guide/associations.md

 ## Duplicating

 Use the `Duplicate` option from the actions drop-down menu to go to the association creation page and get all the values of the last chosen association record copied in the empty fields of the new association record to be created.
+Modifying the association code is required, as this value has to be unique.

 ## Working with Associated Products